jethornton/flexgui/docs/source/designer.rst

 .. image:: /images/designer-01.png
    :align: center

-To add a Tool Bar right click and select Tool Bar
+To add a Tool Bar right click on the main window and select Add Tool Bar

 .. image:: /images/designer-02.png
    :align: center

 To add a Menu type in the menu area and press enter.

-To add a Menu item type in the menu and press enter.

 .. image:: /images/designer-03.png
    :align: center